MarcusRobinson928/Homework-Week3/README.md

-# Homework-Week3
-Week 3 Homework
+# Employee Directory using JavaScript